Asian shares slip as Fed signals 'downshift' in economy

 The yield on the 10-year Treasury note fell to 1.33% after rising sharply on Tuesday to 1.37%.

-On Wall Street, the S&P 500 slipped 0.1%, its third straight drop.
-The benchmark S&P 500 was roughly split between gainers and losers, but weakness in technology, communication and financial stocks weighed down the market.
+On Wall Street, the S&P 500 slipped 0.1% to 4,514.07, its third straight drop.
+It was roughly split between gainers and losers, but weakness in technology, communication and financial stocks weighed down the market.
 Less risky investments, including consumer staples and utilities, made broad gains.

 Small-company stocks fell more than the broader market.
 Bond yields were mixed.
 Oil prices rose.